 Housemistress: Mrs Sasha Gunes

-Sarah Wyatt is the first Trotman Housemistress (HsM).
-An experienced Mathematics teacher, she manages the staffing, organisation and resourcing of the House.
+Philippa Bell is the second Trotman Housemistress (HsM).
+She manages the staffing, organisation and resourcing of the House.
 She provides for the safety, good discipline and pastoral well-being of all pupils, staff and domestic staff in the House and manages the administration of the House, its maintenance and ensures excellent communications with all parties.